 Note: The Supply Order form can be faxed or emailed.
 Both swabs and UTMs can be ordered using this form.
 The UTM is on the form and the swab can be written in as the Nasopharyngeal or Oropharyngeal Swab.

-A LabCorp account is needed to order the test.
+A LabCorp account is needed to order tests.
 If you need to set up an account with LabCorp, visit

 NENewaccounts@labcorp.com or call 1-888-295-5915.